emews/emews-project-creator/README.md

 These should not be edited by the user.

-For a more thorough explanation of EMEWS Queues and ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)
+For a more thorough explanation of Python-based ME workflows, see the [EMEWS Tutorial](https://www.mcs.anl.gov/~emews/tutorial/)

 ### EQR ###

-The EQR template creates a workflow that uses emews queues for R (EQR) to run an application using input parameters provided by a R model exploration (ME) algorithm.
+The EQR template creates a workflow that uses EMEWS Queues for R (EQR) to run an application using input parameters provided by a R model exploration (ME) algorithm.
 The workflow will start the R ME which then iteratively provides json format input parameters for model